2015 Monaco Grand Prix: Race

 At the start of the race Hamilton, Rosberg and Vettel maintained their grid positions into the first corner, while Daniil Kvyat managed to overtake team-mate Daniel Ricciardo for fourth.
 Trying to get past Nico Hülkenberg on the inside of turn five, Fernando Alonso made contact with Hülkenberg, who hit the wall but was able to continue, though at the back of the field.
 Alonso was reprimanded with a five-second penalty to serve at his first pit stop.
-Meanwhile, Felipe Massa made contact with Pastor Maldonado, damaging his front wing.
+Meanwhile, Felipe Massa had also made contact with Hülkenberg, at Sainte Devote damaging his front wing.
 Massa came into the pit lane for a new wing and equipped the harder tyre compound.
-Maldonado suffered from brake problems in the early laps, eventually retiring on lap seven.
+Pastor Maldonado suffered from brake problems in the early laps, eventually retiring on lap seven.

 By lap ten, Hamilton had built a three-second lead over his teammate Rosberg, who was an additional 1.7 seconds ahead of Vettel.
 While some drivers came into the pit lane for their first regular stop as early as lap 13, the top runners stayed out until lap 37, when Vettel was the first to come in, followed by Rosberg and Hamilton one lap later respectively.
 Following the stops, Hamilton led Rosberg by seven seconds.
 Max Verstappen dropped down the order when a problem at the rear of the car caused him to be stationary for 31 seconds during his stop on lap 30.
 Fernando Alonso, who had been running in ninth place, retired from the race with a gearbox failure on lap 43.
 By lap 45, Hamilton had extended his lead to ten seconds, while Rosberg remained two seconds ahead of Sebastian Vettel.